Section 8 Vouchers - Special Cases

 - These offer substitute living spaces to families and individuals affected by demolition, disposition or the mandatory conversion of public housing units.

-- Helps provide assistance to low-income and homeless veterans.
-We have a dedicated article on this option available here
+- This agency assists low-income and homeless veterans.
+We have a dedicated article on this option here

 For more on the Family Unification Program, please see this HUD overview